If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Make peace with your summer body

-Summertime is (finally) here, and the warm temperatures call for shorts, tanks and swimsuits.
+Summertime calls for shorts, tanks and swimsuits.
 If you love or like your body, no matter what it looks like, terrific.
 But if you don’t, baring more skin can produce body insecurities.
+You might find it hard to make peace with your summer body.
 Over 91% of women report struggling with some aspect of their appearance.
-It makes sense when women compare […]Read More
+It […]Read More

 Women Weigh in on Aging Bodies